SS Mona (1889)

-SS (RMS) Mona (III), the third ship of the Company to bear the name, was a steel paddle-steamer which was originally owned and operated by the London, Chatham and Dover Railway Company, who then sold her to the Liverpool and Douglas Steamship Company, from whose liquidators she was acquired by the Isle of Man Steam Packet Company in 1903.
+SS (RMS) Mona (III), the third ship of the Isle of Man Steam Packet Company to bear the name, was a steel paddle steamer.
+The vessel was originally owned and operated by the London, Chatham and Dover Railway Company, but sold her to the Liverpool and Douglas Steamship Company.
+The vessel was acquired from that company's liquidators by the Isle of Man Steam Packet Company in 1903.

 Construction and dimensions

 Constructed in the yards of Faifields of Govan in 1889 she was originally named Calais Douvres.
-Length 324 feet 5 inches; beam 35 feet 9 inches; depth 13 feet 5 inches.
-She was certified to carry 1212 passengers, and had a crew complement of 59.
+The vessel measured 324 ft 5 in long, with a beam of 35 ft 9 in and a depth of 13 ft 5 in.
+She was certified to carry 1,212 passengers, and had a crew complement of 59.